ruddfawcett/octodex-scraper/README.md

 A PHP scraper for http://octodex.github.com.
 You could use the feedburner RSS and parse that XML, but it doesn't show the author or author avatar, and I wanted to experiment with PHP's DOM.

 ##Use
-The scraper is located at https://octodex-scraper.heroku.com.
+The scraper is located at https://octodexapi.heroku.com (changed from octodex-scraper.heroku.com).
 You can cURL the page for the [JSON](#json-response), or `file_get_contents` it in PHP, or whatever language you are using.

 ##Endpoints
 ###Random Octocats